SynaLinks/documentation/docs/intro.md

 ... the license and other files related to deployment
 ```

-Note that these folders are shared with the application container, you should use them to share data between the user and the AI system.
+Note that these folders are shared with the application container, you should use them to share data between your filesystem and the AI system.

 ### Echo test program